Types of CRM Software: Which One Is Right for Your Business?

 A collaborative CRM, like Zoho CRM, makes it easy for your company to track and communicate with your customers via their preferred channels—be it on the phone, email, or social media.
 It records how your customers get in touch with you and lets you respond to them using the same channel.

 Document management is a process or system used to capture, track, store, and share electronic documents, such as proposals, contracts, and digital images of your business files.
-A collaborative CRM allows your teams to access these documents from a centralized location without going through a department’s desk or opening separate software to retrieve the data you need.
+A collaborative CRM allows your teams to access these documents from a centralized location.
+It eliminates the need to go through a department’s desk or opening separate software to retrieve the CRM data you need.

 Examples of Different Types of CRM Software

-Below are examples of each of the three types of CRM software, which are also included in our list of the best CRMs for small businesses.
+Below are examples of each of the four types of CRM software systems, which are also included in our list of the best CRMs for small businesses.
 Click through the tabs below to learn the basic details of these CRM software types.

 CRM Pricing

-CRM pricing for different types of CRM varies.
-However, operational and collaborative CRMs tend to be more affordable as compared with analytical CRM, as reflected in the examples above.
-Apart from the type of CRM, other factors contribute to pricing, including features, the number of users, and billing frequency, among others.
-Overall, pricing can range from $12 to $300 per user, per month, depending on the above-mentioned factors.
-Other providers offer feature-limited free plans for beginners or small teams.
+CRM pricing for different types of CRM software varies.
+Operational and collaborative CRMs tend to be more affordable compared to analytical CRMs, as reflected in the examples above.
+Other factors that contribute to the pricing include the features, number of users, and billing frequency.
+Overall, pricing can range from $12 to $300 per user, per month, depending on the abovementioned factors and feature inclusions.

-Free and low-cost CRMs, which typically include operational and collaborative CRMs, can range from free to $8 to $15 per user, monthly.
+Free and low-cost CRMs, which typically include operational and collaborative CRMs, can range from free to $8 to $15 per user, per month.
 CRMs in this pricing category usually support a few user seats and only include basic CRM functionalities, such as contact, lead, and pipeline management.

-Mid-range CRMs, which can include the three types of CRM, can cost from $30 to $150 per user on a monthly basis.
+Midrange CRMs, which can include the four different types of CRM system, can cost from $30 to $150 per user, per month.
 These usually offer additional features for lead generation, lead scoring, collaboration, and reporting.
 Others offer more extensive CRM integrations with project management, accounting and invoicing, social media management, and email marketing software.

 Bottom Line

-Many of the modern CRM providers offer some overlap in the features associated with the three types of CRM systems—some of them could even offer all three in one robust software.
-When choosing which type of CRM tool you should use, it’s essential to explore your objectives of using one, so it’s easier for you to decide which one best addresses your business needs and goals.
+Many modern CRM providers offer some overlap in the features associated with the four types of CRM systems—some of them could even offer all four in one robust software.
+When choosing which type of CRM tool you should use, it’s essential to explore your objectives for using one so you can easily decide which one best addresses your business needs and goals.